Tier 2 Consulting Firms: The Complete Guide and Rankings

 Key Stats

-- Offices: 50+ in 35 countries
+• Offices: 50+ in 35 countries

-- Website: rolandberger.com
+• Website: rolandberger.com

 Roland Berger was founded in 1967 and quickly became the largest consulting firm in Germany.
-The firm has rejected acquisition offers from both Deloitte (2010) and EY (2013), choosing to remain independent.
-Roland Berger has a dominant presence in Europe, particularly in the DACH region (Germany, Austria, Switzerland), and is expanding in Asia and the Middle East.
+The firm rejected acquisition offers from both Deloitte (2010) and EY (2013), choosing to remain independent.
+It has a dominant presence in Europe, particularly in Germany, Austria, and Switzerland, and is best known for serving automotive, capital goods, energy, chemicals, and transportation clients.

 Roland Berger's three core values are entrepreneurship, excellence, and empathy.
 The firm hosts Friday get-togethers to discuss business developments and exchange news.
 Individual offices maintain their own traditions including office lunches, after-work events, and sports clubs.